saifeemustafaq/mentorship/cohort_2/lullabhavesh700@outlook.com/Bhavesh_Lulla_my_experience_and_learnings_in_the_Cloudyman_Mentorship_program.md

    **Healthcare**

    IoT asset monitoring provides multiple benefits to the healthcare industry.
 Doctors, nurses, and orderlies often need to know the exact location of patient-assistance assets such as wheelchairs.
 When a hospital's wheelchairs are equipped with IoT sensors, they can be tracked from the IoT asset-monitoring application so that anyone looking for one can quickly find the nearest available wheelchair.
 Many hospital assets can be tracked this way to ensure proper usage as well as financial accounting for the physical assets in each department.

+### General Safety Across All Industries

+In addition to tracking physical assets, IoT can be used to improve worker safety.
+Employees in hazardous environments such as mines, oil and gas fields, and chemical and power plants, for example, need to know about the occurrence of a hazardous event that might affect them.
+When they are connected to IoT sensor-based applications, they can be notified of accidents or rescued from them as swiftly as possible.

 Artificial intelligence also has applications in financial industry, where it is used to detect and flag activity in banking and finance such as unusual debit card usage and large amount deposits, all of which help a bank's fraud department.
 Applications for AI are also being used to help streamline and make trading easier.
 This is done by making supply, denand, and pricing of securities easier to estimate.